Skip to main content

 Total Cost of Ownership

 Evaluate beyond license fees.
-Factor in implementation services, required headcount for maintenance, and the cost of customizations needed to fit apparel workflows.
+Factor in implementation services, the ongoing work of maintaining the configuration, and the cost of customizations needed to fit apparel workflows.

 Comparison Overview